-News have become a two-way process, and we’re seeing examples of that each and every day.
-People can record happenings on their mobile phone, after that they can easily share them with the world, thus bringing raw data in front of our eyes.
-Others can participate in online polls, create blogs, comment on news stories, thus making an impact on the world.
-We no longer consume the information, but we actively participate on creating and modelling it.
+News has become a two-way process, and we’re seeing examples of that each and every day.
+People can record happenings on their mobile phones, and after that, they can easily share them with the world, thus bringing raw data in front of our eyes.
+Others can participate in online polls, create blogs, and comment on news stories, thus making an impact on the world.
+We no longer consume the information, but we actively participate in creating and modeling it.
 Almost 6 of 10 young people used the online environment to express a political opinion.
 Looking at these stats, it makes sense then why there is such a debate about privacy.

 - 9 in 10 Germans access the news at least once a day